JACK-COM/raphsducks/readme-examples/react-functional-subscription.md

 export default function FunctionalComponent(TargetComponent, stateKeys) {
     const [someValue, setSomeValue] = React.useState(0);

+    // ⚠️ React functional components do not play nice with raphsducks.
+Component
+    // subscriptions get duplicated, though it is unclear why.
+Use with caution!
     React.useEffect(() =>
         // 'subscribe' returns a function, which will be used by 'useEffect' to
         // clean up when this component is unmounted.